cap76/intro-machine-learning-2019B/docs/05-support-vector-machines.md

 The maximal margin hyperplane is a natural decision boundary, but only if a separating hyperplane exists.
 In practice there may be non separable cases which prevent the use of the maximal margin classifier.
 <div class="figure" style="text-align: center">
 <img src="images/svm.9.4.png" alt="The two classes cannot be separated by a hyperplane and so the maximal margin classifier cannot be used.
 Source: http://www-bcf.usc.edu/~gareth/ISL/" width="75%" />
-<p class="caption">(\#fig:svmNonSeparableCase)The two classes cannot be separated by a hyperplane and so the maximal margin classifier cannot be used.
+<p class="caption">The two classes cannot be separated by a hyperplane and so the maximal margin classifier cannot be used.
 Source: http://www-bcf.usc.edu/~gareth/ISL/</p>
 </div>

 ## Support vector classifier